Professor Jan Seidel

 Ghaida’s project focuses on specialized characterisation of multi-functional nanomaterials, including photovoltaic and bioelectronic device concepts.

-Hien’s project studies nanoscale properties of multiferroic materials, as well as phase transitions and topotactic transformations in complex oxides.
+Hien’s project studies nanoscale properties of multiferroic materials, growth of oxide thin films by pulsed laser deposition, as well as phase transitions and topotactic transformations in complex oxides.

 Dr. Songbai Hu, Research Assistant Professor, Department of Physics, South University of Science and Technology, China